© Emma Goldsmith/ Small Woods Association

 Fee: £80

-register your interest/ book a courseregister your interest/ book a course
+register your interestbook a course

-register your interest/ book a courseregister your interest/ book a course
+register your interestbook a course

 We’re busy developing our full programme of course dates and locations.
 For now, please get in touch to find out more or join a waiting list.